EliMartian/EliMartian.github.io/README.md

 while studying at the University of Washington during my undergrad.
 This work is entirely my own, while I do give credit and acknowledge the role of my mentor PhD Edward Misback, and chair Professor Steve Tanimoto (tanimoto@uw.edu).
-With their supervision and guidance, this represents the final product of a working VR escape room visitable using the link https://elimartian.github.io This link is best opened on desktop, and not mobile devices, although it does work for mobile devices.
+With their supervision and guidance, this represents the final product of a working VR escape room visitable using the link [https://elimartian.github.io](https://elimartian.github.io/virtual-reality-escape-room/)
+This link is best opened on desktop, and not mobile devices, although it does work for mobile devices.
+You may have to refresh a few times on your browser to get the room to sync correctly.

 ## Configuration Settings